cypress-io/cypress-example-recipes/examples/stubbing-spying__intercept/README.md

 - [spy-on-fetch-spec.js](cypress/integration/spy-on-fetch-spec.js) shows how to spy on the `fetch` call
 - [stub-fetch-spec.js](cypress/integration/stub-fetch-spec.js) shows how to stub `fetch` calls from the application, event depending on the object sent
 - [stubbed-api-spec.js](cypress/integration/stubbed-api-spec.js) shows how stubbed requests work without any backend API
+- [times-spec.js](cypress/integration/times-spec.js) shows how to use the `cy.intercept` "times" option

 For more `cy.intercept` examples and tips read the [Cypress cy.intercept Problems](https://glebbahmutov.com/blog/cypress-intercept-problems/) blog post